 Culture In Istanbul

-Beyond the major attractions and activities, one of the other things to consider when deciding whether to visit Istanbul is the general culture.
-While for some of you, the high point of a holiday is seeing the sights, for others, it’s also about immersing oneself in the local experience.
+Beyond the major attractions and activities, another factor to consider when deciding whether to visit Istanbul is the city’s culture.
+For some of you, the high point of a holiday is seeing the sights; for others, it’s about immersing oneself in the local experience.
 So, what does Istanbul have to offer?

 Istanbul, as a tourist destination, is a foodie’s paradise.
 There are lots of local specialties you should try while you’re in town, whether in popular restaurants or from a street food stall.
 Here are just some of the many delights to put on your ‘must eat’ list: